-The Florida 14-day accident law requires injured victims to seek medical care within 14 days of a car accident.
-The 14-day rule applies to claims filed under Personal Injury Protection (PIP) insurance coverage.
-PIP is a form of car insurance that covers medical expenses and other damages.
+The Florida 14-day accident law requires injured victims to seek medical care within 14 days of a car accident in order to receive Personal Injury Protection (PIP) benefits.

 As Florida personal injury attorneys, we recommend that you go to the hospital immediately after a car accident even if you don’t have any visible injuries.
-Your insurance company may deny your claim if you fail to seek medical care under the 14-day rule.
+Following an accident, you have a rather short window in which you can claim PIP benefits.

 What Type of Medical Care Qualifies?